onflow/cadence/docs/language.md

     }
 }

-// Create a new instance of the resource type `Counter` and move it
-// into the storage of the account.
-//
 // In this example the account is available as the constant `account`.

+// Create a new instance of the resource type `Counter`
+// and save it in the storage of the account.
 //
-// The type `Counter` is used as the key to refer to the stored value.
+// The path `/storage/counter` is used to refer to the stored value.
+// Its identifier `counter` was chosen freely and could be something else.
 //
-// A swap must be used to store the counter, because assignment
-// is not available, as it would override a potentially existing counter.
+account.save(<-create Counter(count: 42), to: /storage/counter)

+// Run-time error: Storage already contains an object under path `/storage/counter`
 //
-// To perform the swap, the declaration must be variable and have an optional type.
+account.save(<-create Counter(count: 123), to: /storage/counter)

+// Load the `Counter` resource from storage path `/storage/counter`.
 //
-var counter: Counter? <- create Counter(count: 42)
-account.storage[Counter] <-> counter
+// The new constant `counter` has the type `Counter?`, i.e., it is an optional,

-// `counter` is now the counter that was potentially stored before.
+// and its value is the counter resource, that was saved at the beginning
+// of the example.
+//
+let counter <- account.load<@Counter>(from: /storage/counter)

+// The storage is now empty, there is no longer an object stored
+// under the path `/storage/counter`.

+// Load the `Counter` resource again from storage path `/storage/counter`.
+//
+// The new constant `counter2` has the type `Counter?` and is `nil`,
+// as nothing is stored under the path `/storage/counter` anymore,
+// because the previous load moved the counter out of storage.
+//
+let counter2 <- account.load<@Counter>(from: /storage/counter)

+// Create another new instance of the resource type `Counter`
+// and save it in the storage of the account.
+//
+// The path `/storage/otherCounter` is used to refer to the stored value.
+//
+account.save(<-create Counter(count: 123), to: /storage/otherCounter)

+// Load the `Vault` resource from storage path `/storage/otherCounter`.
+//
+// The new constant `vault` has the type `Vault?` and its value is `nil`,
+// as there is a resource with type `Counter` stored under the path,
+// which is not a subtype of the requested type `Vault`.
+//
+let vault <- account.load<@Vault>(from: /storage/otherCounter)

+// The storage still stores a `Counter` resource under the path `/storage/otherCounter`.

+// Save the string "Hello, World" in storage
+// under the path `/storage/helloWorldMessage`.

+account.save("Hello, world!", to: /storage/helloWorldMessage)

+// Copy the stored message from storage.
+//
+// After the copy, the storage still stores the string under the path.
+// Unlike `load`, `copy` does not remove the object from storage.
+//
+let message = account.copy<String>(from: /storage/helloWorldMessage)

+// Create a new instance of the resource type `Vault`
+// and save it in the storage of the account.
+//
+account.save(<-createEmptyVault(), to: /storage/vault)

+// Invalid: Cannot copy a resource, as this would allow arbitrary duplication.
+//
+let vault <- account.copy<@Vault>(from: /storage/vault)
 ```

 ## Storage References